How to Format Your Resume for ATS Systems (Application Tracking Systems) Online

 What is an Application Tracking System (ATS)?

-Job applications have changed on a large scale.
-Roughly 99% of fortune 500 companies have adopted ATS software into their recruiting process and a growing number of small and mid-sized businesses are following suit.
-If you have applied online through a form or portal your resume has most likely gone through an ATS.
+The landscape of job applications has undergone a significant transformation.
+A staggering 99% of Fortune 500 companies have embraced ATS software as part of their recruitment process, and an increasing number of small and medium-sized enterprises are following suit.
+If you have submitted your resume online through a form or portal, chances are it has already undergone scrutiny by an ATS.

-Instead of an ATS submission, first, try to email your resume directly to the prospective employer.
-This way you can personalize your resume template and create an introduction with a cover letter.
+Instead of relying solely on ATS submissions, consider sending your resume directly to the prospective employer via email.
+This approach allows you to customize your resume template and include a cover letter to introduce yourself.

 Insider Applicant Tracking System Tips